fbpx

 The concept of inflammation is tricky to grasp because inflammation is a healthy process that is essential to the body’s ability to heal itself.

-When there is an injury or an infection, the body’s immune system releases white blood cells to fight them and repair damaged cells.
-But the healthy tissues get damaged when the immune system triggers an inflammatory response for a healthy body (as in the case of autoimmune diseases).
+When there is an injury or an infection, the body's immune system releases white blood cells to fight them and repair damaged cells.
+However, the healthy tissues get damaged when the immune system triggers an inflammatory response for a healthy body (as in the case of autoimmune diseases).

 How does it develop?